ysmimaa/stayUpToDate/README.md

-# stay up to date
+# Stay up to date